roboflow/gpt-checkup/README.md

 > [!NOTE]
 > GPT Checkup has now been moved into [Vision AI Checkup](https://visioncheckup.com/), a tool that evaluates how well LLMs perform on a wide range of vision tasks.
 Check it out!
+You can submit new prompts to Vision AI Checkup to be run on all GPTs, Gemini models, Claude models, and more.

 # GPT-4V Checkup